-The SRs from Yamaha are one of the simplest and most beloved motorcycles of the past few decades.
+The SR400 and SR500 series of motorcycles from Yamaha are some of the simplest and most beloved motorcycles of the past few decades.
 They have a single cylinder, a single cam, a single valve for exhaust, and a single valve for inlet, and a single carburettor, or fuel injector – making them as reliable as gravity and much more fun.

 Yamaha took the engine used in the XT500 and created two versions of it, the longer stroke 499cc capacity version and the same engine with a slightly shorter stroke giving it a just under 400cc capacity and an interestingly different personality for the SR400.
 So it was pretty much the same engine used in the XT500 and the SR500 and the shorter stroke engine for the SR400 initially made for the Japanese Domestic Market.
 The SR400 was first shown in Japan in 1978 and was restricted to the Japanese market, its engine capacity having been reduced to comply with Japanese motorcycle licensing regulations.

 The bike’s engine being a simple SOHC single cylinder four stroke with two valves and a dry sump, the oil being stored in the frame down-tubes.
 With a compression ratio of 9:1 the shorter stroke SR400 quickly acquired a reputation for its free revving abilities and responsive power.

 The use of the down-tubes of the bike’s half-duplex cradle frame as the oil reservoir enabled the bike to be made slim and obviated the need for an oil cooler.
 The slim line of the bike made it a great “between the cars” commuter bike no doubt suited to negotiating the traffic in down town Tokyo just as its SR500 export market sibling was a great bike for negotiating the traffic in down-town Los Angles, London, or Sydney.